libxml-raku/LibXML-raku/doc/Text.md

         $text.deleteDataString($remstring, :g);

     This method removes a chunk from the existing node data.
-Since the DOM spec is quite unhandy if you already know `which ` string to remove from a text node, this method allows more perlish code :)
+Since the DOM spec is quite unhandy if you already know `which ` string to remove from a text node, this method allows more Rakuish code :)

     The functions takes two parameters: *$string * and optional the *:g * flag.
 If :g is not set, `deleteDataString ` will remove only the first occurrence of $string.
 If $all is *TRUE *`deleteDataString ` will remove all occurrences of *$string * from the node data.